 PROCEDURE FOR ATTESTATION OF POWER OF ATTORNEY AND WILL

-Applicants living in GTA: You are required to come in-person to the Consulate (365 Bloor St E #700, Toronto, ON M4W 3L4).
+Applicants living in GTA: You are required to come in-person to the nearest BLS center.
 Any application received by post will not be entertained.

-Other applicants living in the Consular jurisdiction of this Consulate: You may send the application by post.
+Other applicants living in the Consular jurisdiction of this Consulate: You may send the application by post to the nearest BLS center.
 If the forms are not provided in duplicate, they will not be processed.

 Attestation of POA for Indian Nationals